tilmanschweitzer/100-days-of-code/README.md

 First attempt to parse stack traces to be able to generate statistical reports.

+## Day 11

+Add test case with multiple stuck threads and try to extract meaningful information from the stack traces.

+Insights

+* Currently, the direction of the features is not clear, and I feel a little stuck with the next steps
+* It should be possible add parameters to ignore the new statistic feature to be able to still compare the speed between implementations

 ## Idea Backlog

 * Add tests for Node.js (and check out test libs for Go)